PMafra/MyWallet_front/README.md

 npm run build
 ```

 9. Finally access http://localhost:4000 on your favorite browser (unless it is Internet Explorer.
-In this case, review your life decisions)
+In this case, review your life decisions :eyes:)